Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Strategic tax planning simplified – leverage the efficiency of our Tax Calculator.

-• The AO may issue a notice under section 148 before the period of three years following the conclusion of the applicable Assessment Year (AY) in the case in question.
+• The AO may issue a notice under income tax act section 148 before the period of three years following the conclusion of the applicable Assessment Year (AY) in the case in question.
 However, the Principal Chief Commissioner /Chief Commissioner needs satisfaction with the reasons that the AO records.
 The case needs judgment as suitable for issuing a notice

 • The Assessing Officer, who is above the Assistant or Deputy Commissioner rank, may issue an order.
 This is by the regulations of Section 151.
 This applies to the assessment conducted in the year of assessment that is important under Section 143(3) and Section 147.
 The assessment must have the joint commissioner’s approval.
 He must agree with the reason given to the AO.
 The reasons given are valid enough to warrant the issuance of the notices to the assessee